ComNets-Bremen/GDI-Tutorials/README.md

 that go along with an Introduction to coputer science course for electrical engineering students.

-The course spans over two semesters, the two semesters center around:
+The course spans two semesters, the main topics of the two semesters are:

 - Semester 1: Using the Arduino soft- and hardware
-- Semester 2: Using python and connecting it to the Arduino platform
+- Semester 2: Programming in Python and connecting it to the Arduino platform

 The Slides are written in Markdown and the